 Producing a plan and collecting material

 Once you have done some preliminary reading it is useful to produce a plan for your essay.
-This will help you to organise your ideas and enable you to plan your research and gather relevant material from your blog, forum postings, books, articles, electronic media or other sources purposively.
+This will help you to organise your ideas and enable you to plan your research and gather relevant material from your notes, forum postings, books, articles, electronic media or other sources purposively.
 Your plan should be a list of the main points which will form the basis of your argument or discussion.
 As your work progresses, you may discover that you need to modify your plan as your ideas change or you find that some material is not available.
 Select your research material carefully, seeking advice from your tutor if needed.

 Reading and note-taking

 It is helpful to make brief notes when reading.
 This will enable you to list the key points and evidence you need to write your essay, and will help you to understand and digest what you have read.
 Record the source of your notes and the relevant page numbers.
 Develop a system for storing your research notes and references (perhaps in a loose leaf file or card index) so that they can be retrieved easily.

 Structuring your essay

 An essay consists of a beginning, a middle and an end.
 These are the:

 - Introduction, which explores the question, provides context and indicates the direction or structure of the argument to follow.

 - Discussion, which develops a logical argument from a series of points and supports it with relevant evidence such as facts, examples, illustrations, data tables etc.

 - Conclusion, which draws together your ideas, summarises your argument and demonstrates that you have answered the question.